 Overall, the reform of the power-market design (shorter products on the day-ahead and intraday markets, larger balancing areas, and closer to real-time operation) has been a key to incentivising flexible operation and investment in flexibility solutions in Germany.
 Modern backup gas power plants that are so-called renewable hydrogen-ready (meaning that they can be quickly converted to run on climate-neutral gases) can respond flexibly to rapid changes in demand and power supply from highly variable renewable feed-in.
 These backup plants will secure a climate-neutral energy supply whilst meeting the rising demand for electricity and energy at competitive prices.

 In the long term, renewable hydrogen will provide seasonal storage to the power system

 The biggest part of the German decarbonisation challenge can be met with energy efficiency measures and renewable electricity.
 However, there are several applications that cannot become climate-neutral with renewable electricity alone.
 These need renewable molecules instead.
 Given the limited availability of sustainable biomass, many molecules will need to be produced from electricity.
 First and foremost among them is hydrogen via electrolysis, along with derived molecules such as ammonia and synthetic jet fuel.

-	The most relevant applications for renewable hydrogen use in Germany are in the power sector, where it can guarantee security of supply for electricity and district heating and for industrial applications like steelmaking and basic chemicals.
+The most relevant applications for renewable hydrogen use in Germany are for industrial applications like steelmaking and basic chemicals and in the power sector, where it can guarantee security of supply for electricity and district heating.
 Germany will be able to produce some renewable hydrogen domestically, but around two-thirds to three-quarters of its demand will need to be imported, be it from other European countries via pipelines or from even further away via ships.